 What would it look like?
 How much money would you spend on it?

-If I predict, you’ll spend a hell lot of time first thinking about its blueprint and then make a hefty investment on it.
+If I predict, you’ll spend a hell lot of time first thinking about its blueprint and then making a hefty investment in it.

 You’d meticulously plan everything.